 Values play an essential role in every company by establishing how things should be done, guiding people's work and helping them make the right decisions, advancing together in its purpose and objectives.
 Shared values have a direct impact on motivation and commitment, constituting an important element in talent attraction and loyalty.
 They are also valuable in gaining new customers, who may be attracted by common values or values that inspire them.

 4. People's Well-being

 The new culture puts people at the centre of the organisation, guaranteeing the sustainability of the business project.
 Investing in people's well-being is not only good in itself, but there is growing evidence that devoting time and resources to people's health and well-being also has important benefits for the company.
 Cost savings from fewer stress- and fatigue-related illnesses, better professional performance, a good brand image that facilitates the attraction and retaining of talent or greater loyalty to the company are some examples.
 Focusing on people means attending to their material and emotional needs, asking them how they feel, looking after their physical and mental health, encouraging the development of their individual abilities and creating working environments in which people can reach their full potential.

-Implementing the New Culture requires a conscious and facilitating leadership focused on people and relationships, able to create by example safe and trusted spaces where it is possible to share different ideas, tackle difficult conversations or explore new things without fear of failure.
-In these environments, people take risks, are more creative and collaborate in the search for integrated and innovative solutions that increase the company's performance and its ability to respond to changing environments (adaptability).
+Implementing the New Culture requires facilitative and transformational leadership, with a focus on people and relationships, and that by setting example creates safe and trusting spaces where different ideas can be shared, difficult conversations can be had or new things can be explored without fear of failure.
+In such environments, people take risks, are more creative and work towards finding overarching and innovative solutions that increase the company's performance and its ability to respond to changing environments.